We Are In A Two-Tiered Justice System

 DISCLAIMER: Views and opinions expressed on The Ben Armstrong Show are solely those of the host and do not necessarily represent those of The New American.
 TNA is not responsible for, and does not verify the accuracy of, any information presented.

-Video Sources: 1.
-AmericasVoice.news - BEATTIE: THE RIGHT IS STUCK WITH THE 'SHAPE OF AN L ON THEIR FOREHEAD https://americasvoice.news/video/7XHjLzdoVJc3iQ0/?related=playlist
+1. AmericasVoice.news - BEATTIE: THE RIGHT IS STUCK WITH THE 'SHAPE OF AN L ON THEIR FOREHEAD